-- "Head Over Heals" is touching because it's a flatout love song.
+- "Under The Wheels" is touching because it's a flatout love song.
 After all the loud energetic tracks on Finelines, the album ends with a soft, ethereal in nature song.
 It's lovely melodies and simple lyrics are a nice conclusion to such an epic album.

 - Their cover of Madonna's "Oh, Father" may be notorious for it's Narm value to some, but for others it can be even more effective than the original.
 What really hurts is that Som Wardner himself had an even more abusive father than Madonna had.